Q&A on Armed Teacher Training Program

 Q: Can you legally have a gun in school?

 A: In general, schools in Ohio are "gun-free" zones by law.
-However, the Ohio Revised Code, specifically 2923.122, allows a board of education to authorize employees who are otherwise allowed to own and carry firearms to carry those firearms in their schools.
+However, the Ohio Revised Code, specifically 2923.122, allows a board of education to authorize persons who are otherwise allowed to own and carry firearms to carry those firearms in their schools.

 Q: Will boards of education give their approval?